- The Ultralight Bivy from Borah Gear is an impressively light and breathable water-resistant bivy with bug netting over the face area.

-The side zipper adds a whopping 0.25 ounces, so if you are a gram counter in the truest sense, you’ll probably want the chest zipper.
-But for everyone else, come on, we’re talking 0.25 ounces here!
-Get the side zipper, it’s worth it.
+The side zipper adds a whopping 0.25 ounces, so if you are a gram counter in the truest sense you’ll probably want the chest zipper.
+Another consideration is that side zippers may be more likely to fail due to the curved section (this is where mine first started having problems).

 Long, Wide, or Custom Sizing

-The Cuben Bivy comes in standard or wide width, and standard or long height, making for four combinations.
-Fully custom sizing is available by contacting the company.
+The bivy comes in standard or wide width and standard or long height, so four combinations.
+Fully custom sizing is also available if you contact Borah Gear.

 Upper fabric: Water resistance works well in fog or slight drizzle.
-Fairly breathable, though some slight condensation does gather, but never enough to be a problem.
+Fairly breathable, though some slight condensation does gather.

 Top bug netting: Keeps the bugs out, as advertised.
 Comes with a loop that can be used to pull the netting off your face for comfort and better mosquito protection.
 I rarely use this (requires a trekking pole and/or precise campsite location), but I am a side sleeper and usually sleep in an insulated hood so the netting rarely touches my skin.
 I imagine back sleepers would appreciate this way to pull the netting off their face.

-Stake Loops (4): I rarely use these, but if you’re leaving camp for a while or sleeping in strong wind I can see them being useful.
+Stake Loops (4): I never use these, but if you’re leaving camp for a while or sleeping in strong wind I can see them being useful.

-Despite its light weight and seemingly delicate construction, I’ve had zero durability issues with my bivy, though to be fair it’s not my most heavily used piece of gear.
+Despite its light weight and seemingly delicate construction, I had zero durability issues for the first ~50 nights or so.
 Like all lightweight gear I think some care is a good idea, but the construction seems solid.